HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking dependencies in R code ...
 WARNING
     ```
-    '::' or ':::' import not declared from: ‘shinyBS’
+    '::' or ':::' import not declared from: ‘tibble’
+    Namespace in Imports field not imported from: ‘statmod’
+      All declared Imports should be used.
     Unexported object imported by a ':::' call: ‘GEOquery:::parseGSEMatrix’
       See the note in ?`:::` about the use of this operator.
     There are ::: calls to the package's namespace in its code.
 A package